 The statement of conditions of the toll road facility and the recommendations in this report are based on the findings of the above-noted visual inspections and a review of current operating practices and agency organization.
-This report sets forth conclusions and recommendations concerning the condition, maintenance, repair, and operation of 183A and its various facilities; the amount of funding necessary for the proper maintenance, repair, and operation of the toll road during the ensuing Fiscal Year (2016); and the amount of funds available in the Renewal and Replacement Fund.
+This report sets forth conclusions and recommendations concerning the condition, maintenance, repair, and operation of 183A and its various facilities; the amount of funding necessary for the proper maintenance, repair, and operation of the toll road during the ensuing Fiscal Year (2017); and the amount of funds available in the Renewal and Replacement Fund.

-There were no major ongoing construction activities on the 183A Mainlanes during the 2014 Fall inspection period.
-However, there was minor construction in progress during the 2014 inspection period along the northbound and southbound frontage roads, including new asphalt pavement, new markings and graphics, and a dedicated u-turn lane at the intersection of 183A and New Hope Drive.
-There was also minor construction along the south bound frontage road north of RM 1431 for the adjacent Costco site.
+There were no major ongoing construction activities on the 183A Mainlanes during the Fall 2015 inspection period.
+However, there was minor construction in progress during the 2015 inspection period adjacent to the project at the southwest corner of the Southbound Frontage Road and New Hope Drive.
+This included construction of a new concrete driveway and metal-beam guard fence within the 183A ROW.